-You must have the correct licences and a host responsibility programme to sell and supply alcohol.
+You must have the correct licences to sell and supply alcohol.
 To apply for any alcohol licence, call a Licensing Inspector on 06 356 8199.
 They will talk you through the application process and post or email you the applicable forms.
 The application checklist will help you to lodge a complete application.
 Once you have completed the application form, contact an inspector to arrange a pre-lodgement meeting.
 Your application won’t be accepted without this.

 Each licence has its own application form, a non-refundable fee and documentation requirements.

 Applications for a licence must be made to the Palmerston North District Licensing Committee (DLC) on the appropriate form with supporting information.